Flanging

 Flanging /'flaendZIN/ is an audio effect produced by mixing two identical signals together, one signal delayed by a small and (usually) gradually changing period, usually smaller than 20 milliseconds.
 This produces a swept comb filter effect: peaks and notches are produced in the resulting frequency spectrum, related to each other in a linear harmonic series.
 Varying the time delay causes these to sweep up and down the frequency spectrum.
 A flanger is an effects unit that creates this effect.

-Part of the output signal is usually fed back to the input (a "re-circulating delay line"), producing a resonance effect which further enhances the intensity of the peaks and troughs.
+Part of the output signal is usually fed back to the input (a re-circulating delay line), producing a resonance effect that further enhances the intensity of the peaks and troughs.
 The phase of the fed-back signal is sometimes inverted, producing another variation on the flanger sound.